GUIDELINES AND RESTRICTIONS

 This is the only way your supporter(s) can be acknowledged on your Entry.
 Logos in isolation or the inclusion of product names, commercial website addresses are not permitted.
 The specifics of signage sizing are in the Information Pack that follows your Expression of Interest.

 • ABC Hardware loves the Rainbow Marchers and proudly supports the Gay & Lesbian community.

 • We support your right to marry the person you love – ABC Company.

 - ABC Industrial is proud to be associated with the Lesbian and Gay singers

 When and how do I disclose a Parade Entry Financial Supporter?

 You must detail the names of any supporters(s) and their message on your Registration form.

-Any changes need to be approved by the Parade Office prior to the local Entrants Briefing Day in mid-February.
+Any changes need to be approved by the Parade Office at least 15 working days before the Parade.
 The Parade Office has the right to deny supporter signage if it conflicts these guidelines and or / with agreements with SGLMG’s sponsors.
 We may wish to speak with you further on your sponsorship at the Entrants Briefing Day.

 We will not accept or allow entry on Parade Day unless we have pre-approved your application AND that your signage and messaging matches what has been approved.